yoember/yoember.github.io/index.md

 2. Read the guide and help section, especially the instructions about EmberFire: https://www.firebase.com/docs/web/libraries/ember/guide.html
 3. Follow the instructions.
 First, run the following command in your terminal: `ember install emberfire`
 4. Go back to Firebase and create an app there.
 Remember the name of your app.
 5. Update your config file in your Ember.js app.
-In `config/environment.js` should have a `firebase` property.
-Update the url with your Firebase app url what you have just created on Firebase website.
+In `config/environment.js` you should have a `firebase` property.
+Update the url with your Firebase app url that you have just created on Firebase website.

 ``` javascript
 // config/environment.js